AFLplusplus/AFLplusplus/instrumentation/README.instrument_list.md

 You can also specify function names.
 Note that for C++ the function names must be mangled to match! `nm` can print these names.

-afl++ is able to identify whether an entry is a filename or a function.
+AFL++ is able to identify whether an entry is a filename or a function.
 However if you want to be sure (and compliant to the sancov allow/blocklist format), you can specify source file entries like this:
 ```